navajomp/jupyter-on-olaf/Running JupyterLab on Olaf.md

 from dask.distributed import Client client = Client(scheduler_file='<path to your mpi folder>/scheduler.json')
 ```

+Once you complete your analysis, run the `reset` script to clear the workers.

 ---
 #### (OPTIONAL) Using the `dask-labextension`
 Monitoring your dask processes can be cumbersome, but it gets easier with the `dask-dashboard` which provies a fancy realtime graphical view of the jobs, their progress, and other details.